-Your eligibility for benefits, such as health and dental insurance, will not be affected.
-There will also not be any impact to the accumulation of paid annual leave, paid sick leave, and retirement service credits.
+Your eligibility for benefits, such as health and dental insurance, are not affected.
+There is also no impact to the accumulation of paid annual leave, paid sick leave, and retirement service credits.

 What is affected:

-- Long-term disability benefits and premiums under the Arizona State Retirement System are calculated as a percentage of earnings and, therefore, will be reduced slightly.
+- Long-term disability benefits and premiums under the Arizona State Retirement System are calculated as a percentage of earnings and, therefore, are reduced slightly.

-- Arizona State Retirement System and Optional Retirement Plan contributions are calculated as a percentage of earnings and, therefore, will be reduced.
+- Arizona State Retirement System and Optional Retirement Plan contributions are calculated as a percentage of earnings and, therefore, are reduced.
 ASRS participants should contact ASRS for help determining how their pension may be impacted.

 Will there be early retirement incentives?

 This option is being evaluated.
-There are some considerations with retirement incentive programs, including upfront costs and liabilities related to ASRS, so a careful cost-benefit analysis is needed before determining whether and how to move forward.
+There are some considerations with retirement incentive programs, including upfront costs and liabilities related to ASRS.

 Can I reduce my contribution to the Arizona State Retirement System (ASRS)?

 No. The ASRS has members from all state employers and the rates are actuarially determined to support future retirement benefits.
 Therefore, the University is not able to negotiate the ASRS rate.
 However, because your contribution is based on a percentage of your salary, the contribution will go down proportionally with your salary.

 Can I reduce my contribution to the Optional Retirement Plan?

 No. Arizona Revised Statute §15-1628: Optional Retirement Programs requires that the University and the employee each contribute 7% of earnings.
 However, because your contribution is based on a percentage of your salary, the contribution will go down proportionally with your salary.